Buying Guides

 What is the Acte Authentique or Acte de Vente in France?

-Embarking on selling or buying a property in France is an exciting but complex process.
-One of the most important steps is signing the acte de vente, a legally binding document drafted by a notary to complete the sale and…
+Selling or buying a property in France is an exciting but complex process.
+One of the most important steps is signing the acte de vente, a legally binding document drafted by a notary to complete the sale and acquisition.…

 What is the Loi Carrez in French Property Law?